Chandanalh/pytorch-foodvision-mini/README.md

 Modular structure for easy extension and experimentation.

 Includes:
-Data loading and preprocessing
+Data loading and preprocessing,
-Model training and evaluation
+Model training and evaluation,
-Accuracy/loss visualization
+Accuracy/loss visualization,
-Sample prediction visualization
+Sample prediction visualization,
 Comparison of performance between a basic CNN (TinyVGG) and a powerful pretrained model (EfficientNet-B0).